 What is the meaning of DTC in marketing?

-DTC, or Direct-to-Consumer, is a business model where companies sell their products directly to consumers without relying on traditional intermediaries like wholesalers, distributors, or retail storefronts.
-In the marketing context, DTC brands leverage various digital channels—such as social media, email marketing, and e-commerce websites—to reach and engage with their target audience.
-This approach allows companies to have more control over their branding, customer experience, and data collection.
+DTC, or Direct-to-Consumer, is a business model where companies sell their products directly to consumers, bypassing traditional intermediaries like wholesalers, distributors, or retail storefronts.
+In a marketing context, DTC brands utilize digital channels—such as social media, email marketing, and e-commerce websites—to reach and engage with their target audience.
+This strategy grants companies more control over their branding, customer experience, and data collection.

 How does personalization impact DTC marketing?